Jefnilham/sizer-and-merger/README.md

 # sizer-and-merger
 Combining the functionality of previous 2 projects in an interactive popup.
 I have a pre-made folder named 'C:\walktest'.

 Running the script
 ------------------

-The popup appears for the user to choose the next action: merging pdf files or getting file sizes of all files in a path:
+The popup appears for the user to choose the next action: merging pdf files or getting file sizes of all files in a path:\n
 ![image](https://user-images.githubusercontent.com/39832806/147831141-0bc4fa3b-283f-4762-aa30-81090ace7546.png)

 Pdf merger: